shalamyansky/fb_xml/README.md

 ## Basis

-Parsing is based on [Delphi OmniXML components](https://github.com/mremec/omnixml "OmniXML") version 1.04.
+Parsing is based on bundled Delphi ADOM4 or OmniXML parsers.

 ## Routines